UNDERSTANDING ROOF TYPES

-A roof protects your home while conveying your home’s look and feel.
-While your roof’s initial installation and upkeep are always important, the material you choose for your roof can bring the exterior of your home to the next level.
+A roof protects your home and gives it a unique look and feel.
+While the installation and maintenance of your roof are always vital, the material you choose for your roof may take your house to the next level.

 When choosing roof types, consider the following questions.